hzeller/bant/README.md

     dwyu           : DWYU: Depend on What You Use (emit buildozer edit script) Default invocation uses -r4
                       -k strict: emit remove even if # keep comment in line.
+                      --dep-choice=<conservative|minimize>
+                        conservative : if alternatives exist, use the one already provided
+                        minimize     : if alternatives exist, choose the set of deps that are minimal.
+Can create issues in corner cases.
+                        Default: conservative
                       --bracket-include one of ignore, acknowledge, or validate How to handle bracketed includes (e.g. <zlib.h>
                         instead of "zlib.h") for considering deps for them.